SpecialistSteak/TaskerCLI/README.md

   3. A more streamlined interface
   4. An executable jar file
   5. A complete restructure to better utilize picocli subcommands
+  6. Support for JSON file format for better readability and future changes

 <h2><p align="center"><code>Thanks!
 Enjoy TaskerCLI!</p></code></h2>